Sections of this article.

 UnconstrainedTime: Why We’re a Revolutionary Microbrand

 There are many innovative, individual and unusual watches these days.
-In some ways their looks can certainly be described as revolutionary, but from a wider view, their influences are still the same as with other watches, which are mostly mechanical design and fine jewelry, both of which are about functionality rather than aesthetics, and relate to mass-production.
+In some ways their looks can certainly be described as revolutionary, but from a wider view, their influences are still the same as with other watches, which are mostly mechanical engineering design and fine jewellery, both of which are about functionality rather than aesthetics, and relate to mass-production.
 Not that there’s anything wrong with that, of course.

 There are a few watches with some degree of art-jewelry influence.